“So close, yet so far!” exclaims kayak guide Scott Cunningham.

 I’ve come to the tiny town of Tangier (population 1,100), located about an hour’s drive northeast of Halifax, to paddle alongside Cunningham, owner of the locally famous Coastal Adventures kayak operator.
 Though Cunningham has paddled just about everywhere in his home province, as well as throughout Newfoundland & Labrador (where he also runs expedition tours), the area around this home base is still his favourite haunt.

-“It’s the diversity of the islands,” he explains of why he loves to kayak and canoe around Shoal Bay and Tangier Harbour.
+“It’s the diversity of the islands,” he explains of why he loves to kayak and canoe around Shoal Bay, Tangier Harbour and the 100 Wild Islands.
 It doesn’t take long to see what he means.

 Under a bluebird sky, our group paddles from shore into a crossing that leads to Inner Baltee Island.
 The water is calm, protected by the plethora of islands; it facilitates a quick paddle.
 Once alongside Inner Baltee, we cruise along stony shoreline with scrubby spruce beyond, atop submerged sand flats, past alluring beaches and near rock-stacks with the occasional sunbathing harbour seal.